Cultural influence of Star Trek: Odd-even curse

 Fans commonly considered the films to follow a "curse" that even-numbered films were better than the odd-numbered films.
 This is partially borne out by review aggregator statistics.
 For example, prior to the release of the 13th film the odd-numbered entries averaged 57% on the review aggregation website Rotten Tomatoes while the even-numbered entries averaged 79%.
 However, this perceived difference in quality is not reflected in box-office performance with the odd and even numbered entries having a virtually identical attendance in the United States and Canada on average.

 The 10th film, Star Trek: Nemesis, was considered the even film that defied the curse.
-Its failure and the subsequent success of the 11th film were considered to have broken the trend.
-The respective mixed and negative reception of the 12th and 14th films, alongside the success of the 13th film, has led some to claim that the Star Trek movie curse has been inverted.
+Its failure, the subsequent success of the 11th and 13th films, and the respective mixed and negative reception of the 12th and 14th films were considered to have broken the trend, which has led some to claim that the Star Trek movie curse has been inverted.
+Some fans count the successful Galaxy Quest as the 10th film to keep the odd-even curse in order.

 The curse has been mentioned often in popular culture.
 One of the best known examples occurred in a 1999 episode of the Channel 4 sitcom Spaced, where it was referenced by Tim Bisley, played by Simon Pegg; Pegg, quite conscious of the irony, played Scotty in the eleventh and subsequent films.